-SCB has a policy for payment of dividend at the rate of 30 - 50% of its net profit based on the consolidated financial statements, after taking into account of the long-term return to shareholders.
+SCB has a policy for payment of dividend at the rate of not less than 30% of its net profit based on the consolidated financial statements, after taking into account of the long-term return to shareholders.
 The dividend will be paid in any year that SCB earns profit after appropriation of legal reserve and other required reserves and has no accumulated loss, including being able to sufficiently maintain appropriate capital funds in accordance with the law after the payment of dividends.

 When the dividends will be paid by SCB?